Blog/How to Run a Google Review Reactivation Campaign

 When reviews come in, respond to each one.
 Keep responses brief and genuine.
 Thank the customer by name if possible and mention the type of work.
 This signals to Google and to potential customers that there is a real person behind the business.

 If a negative review surfaces during your campaign, do not ignore it.
 Respond calmly, acknowledge the issue, and invite the customer to contact you directly.
-A thoughtful response to a negative review often does more for your reputation than ten positive ones.
+A thoughtful response to a negative review can do more for trust than pretending every job was perfect.